Well, they say third time’s a charm — and the saying was definitely true when it came to decorating and furnishing our third child Hayden’s nursery.

 With my other two children I had just bought the standard crib blanket that matched the bedding, but I knew I wanted a larger quilt this time because I thought it would get more use.
 I am so happy I made the choice of a quilt because we do in fact use it everyday.
 And because the color theme was a bit unique for a nursery, I decided to have a quilt custom made for the room, and I couldn’t be happier with how it came out.

-Play Time On the Quilt
+Play Time on the Quilt

 Everyday we set the quilt out to do tummy or read books, and especially play.
 When the quilt is out, the older siblings see it as a welcome sign to come play with baby brother, and so it has sparked a lot of fun memories already.

-I Love The Size
+The Large Quilt Size

 Because the quilt is larger than a standard crib blanket, all three siblings fit on it and it has become a favorite spot for taking pictures of not only the baby, but all three kids together, as seen here on Christmas morning.

-The Addition Of A Kids Chair
+The Addition of a Kids' Chair

-This chair was almost thrown out because it was the final standing piece of a 5 piece children’s table and chairs set.
+This chair was almost thrown out because it was the final standing piece of a 5-piece children’s table and chairs set.
 It was in need of some screws and some TLC, but after a fresh coat of paint it has become a very fun and quite useful addition to the room that gets tons of use.

-The chair is used everyday.
+The chair is used every day.
 Whether it’s used as a spot to sit on when coming in for a quick visit to baby brother, or in this case, a reading chair so my daughter can read him a story.
 The chair has told the kids they’re welcome in the nursery and invited to come in, have a seat and stay a while.

 I think I love it the most though when my daughter uses it to stand on so she can change her baby brother’s diaper.
 It has been so nice having an extra set of hands (and legs) when it comes to the chair.
 Adding this chair was one of the best things I could have done, and of course when Hayden is older he’ll get a lot of use out of it too!

-The Dresser As A Changing Table
+The Dresser as a Changing Table

 To make room for a very important addition that you will see later, we had to make a decision about the changing table.
 We already owned one and theoretically it would have fit in the room, but it would have been tight.
 Reluctantly we decided to see how it would go having the changing pad on top of the dresser, and you know what?
 It has worked out great!
 We love that 1 piece of furniture is serving 2 purposes, the room is now more open, and we donated the changing table to a family in need.
 A win-win all around.